 variables but only one dependent variable.

-Overall tests are used to determine significant effects or differences among the grouping variables.
+Overall tests are used to determine significant effects or differences among the groups or levels of the IVs.

 An F test indicates significance overall and for specific effects or relationships.

-Read more about ANOVA in the following books.
+Read more about ANOVA and data analyses in the following books.

 Applied Statistics Concepts for Counselors on AMAZON or GOOGLE